Jonyk56/stryve/README.md

 - **Online/Offline Users List** - Each server will show who is currently online/offline/away.
 - Edit Messages - Users will have the option to edit their sent messages.
 - **Image/Attachment Uploads** - This is also a necessity.
-- Many many more.
-See full [feature list here](https://github.com/nicklaw5/stryve/issues?q=is%3Aissue+is%3Aopen+label%3A%22feature+request%22).

 ## Issues and PR's
 Stryve is under development.
 Issues and pull requets are vey welcome.
-Please [report any issues here](https://github.com/nicklaw5/stryve//issues).
+Please [report any issues here](https://github.com/Jonyk56/stryve//issues).